 This doesn’t mean you can’t get a great cup of coffee, or a strong one for that matter, from immersion brewing.
 But it could mean that you may need employ a few tricks to get the best coffee extraction.
 We’ll look at some of these a little later in the article.

-Infusion brewing involves water constantly flowing through a bed of ground coffee and filter.
-All drip brewing methods uses infusion.
-The Chemex, Kalita Wave, and V60 are common manual drip methods, but even an auto-drip machine like a Mr. Coffee, a BonaVita, or a batch brewing Fetco are infusion.
+Percolation brewing involves water constantly flowing through a bed of ground coffee and filter.
+All drip/filter brewing methods use percolation.
+The Chemex, Kalita Wave, and V60 are common manual drip methods, but even an auto-drip machine like a Mr. Coffee, a BonaVita, or a batch brewing Fetco are percolation.

-Infusion can also present some challenges.
+Percolation can also present some challenges.
 Manual methods are susceptible to bad pouring techniques.
-For example, all infusion methods run the risk of channelling, where a stream of water finds an easy route around the ground coffee.
+For example, all percolation methods run the risk of channelling, where a stream of water finds an easy route around the ground coffee.
 This will mean that some of the coffee doesn’t get extracted.

 Additionally, if coffee is ground too finely it can obstruct the flow of water.
 This will result in either an abnormally long brew time or filter baskets that overflow, ruining your coffee and dirtying your countertop.